RileyLeff/sapflux/planning/writeups/03_transaction_workflow.md

 #### API Processing (Atomic)

-1.  **Begin DB Transaction**: A new database transaction is initiated.
-All subsequent database operations will be part of this single transaction.
-2.  **Validate All Operations**: The API performs a full validation of the entire manifest *before* committing any changes.
-Operations are validated in a dependency-aware order (e.g., sites before zones, adds before updates).
-    *   For each `add`: Checks if a record with the given unique key(s) already exists.
-If so, the transaction is rejected.
-Checks that foreign key relationships (e.g., `site_code`) are valid.
-    *   For each `update`: Uses the `selector` to find the target record.
-If exactly one record is not found, the transaction is rejected.
+1.  **Acquire the Queue Lock**: The orchestrator guarantees serialized execution by taking an advisory lock before any work begins.
+2.  **Preflight Validation (Read-Only)**: The manifest is parsed and validated in dependency order without opening a database transaction.
+    *   For each `add`/`update`: The system checks selectors, uniqueness, foreign keys, and overlap constraints.
+Failures short-circuit with an immediate `REJECTED` outcome and no database mutations.
-    *   For each new `file`: Calculates its content hash, checks for duplicates in the `raw_files` table, and performs a test-parse in memory.
-If a file fails to parse, we discard it, keeping only files that parse successfully.
-We should later report out to the end user about which files were rejected, of course.
+    *   For each new `file`: The engine computes its `blake3` hash, checks for duplicates, and executes every active parser in memory.
+Parser failures are recorded per attempt.
+A file that never parses is marked for rejection but does not invalidate the manifest if metadata remains valid.
-3.  **Determine Outcome**: If any validation step fails, the entire transaction is marked for `REJECTION`.
-Otherwise, it's marked for `ACCEPTANCE`.
-4.  **Record and Commit/Rollback**:
-    *   A detailed **receipt** is generated based on the validation results.
+3.  **Mutating Phase**: If preflight succeeds, the engine opens a database transaction.
+    *   All metadata inserts/updates execute first.
-    *   A new record is inserted into the `transactions` table with the final outcome and the receipt.
+    *   Each successfully parsed file is inserted into `raw_files` and uploaded to object storage as part of the same database transaction.
-    *   **If the transaction was marked for `REJECTION`, or if `?dry_run=true`**: The database transaction is **ROLLED BACK**.
-No changes are saved, except for the new record in the `transactions` table itself.
-    *   **If the transaction was marked for `ACCEPTANCE` and it is not a dry run**: All valid changes (new metadata records, new `raw_files` records, etc.) are applied, and the database transaction is **COMMITTED**.
+    *   Files that failed parsing are omitted entirely.
+4.  **Finalize Outcome**:
+    *   On success, the database transaction commits and a `transactions` row is inserted in autocommit mode with `outcome = ACCEPTED` and the final receipt payload.
+    *   If any mutation fails, the database transaction rolls back; a `transactions` row is still written in autocommit mode with `outcome = REJECTED` and the failure details.
+    *   Dry runs do not perform any mutations or inserts.
+They return a receipt and durably log the attempt via application logs only.
-5.  **Return Receipt**: The detailed JSON receipt is returned to the client, providing immediate feedback.
+5.  **Return Receipt**: The detailed JSON receipt is returned to the client.
+It includes a `summary.status` of either `COMPLETE` or `PARTIAL_SUCCESS` and lists any rejected files.

 ---